CornishLabs/nix-dnamic/README.md

 #  - Use nix flakes to install relevant packages (artiq, python, certain python packages e.g. pandas) within a nix context
 #  - Then use a shell hook to manage a python virtual environment that will be stored in `~/scratch/nix-artiq-venvs`

-nix develop ~/scratch/nix-dnamic
+nix develop ~/scratch/dnamic-setup

 # Then install the python packages into this environment, as the shell hook script describes

-pip install --config-settings editable_mode=compat -e ~/scratch/oitg
-pip install --config-settings editable_mode=compat -e ~/scratch/ndscan
+pip install --config-settings editable_mode=compat --no-dependencies -e ~/scratch/oitg pip install --config-settings editable_mode=compat --no-dependencies -e ~/scratch/ndscan

 # Then run artiq with the ndscan package, for some reason I have required
 # running the frontend command with the `python` activated with the dev shell directly...